-The minimum course load for a full-time graduate student during each semester of the academic year is nine (9) semester hours and the maximum is thirteen (13) semester hours.
+The minimum course load for a full-time graduate student is nine (9) semester hours and the maximum is thirteen (13) semester hours.
 The Master of Social Work degree is an exception, requiring fifteen (15) semester hours.
-The minimum course load for the eight week summer session is six (6) semester hours and the maximum course load is nine (9) semester hours.

 Concurrent External Credit